The Lost One: A Life of Peter Lorre

 An American lobby card advertising the original

-“master craftsman” who hates to see anyone buried
+A “master craftsman” who hates to see anyone

-Felix Gillie (Lorre) uses a piece of rope to measure wood for a new
+a coffin), Felix Gillie (Lorre) uses a piece of rope to measure wood

 |

-of Terrors (1964), with Peter Lorre and Vincent Price – and
+Comedy of Terrors (1964), with Peter Lorre and Vincent

 |